-Total acres financed as of April 1st, 2022.
+Total acres purchased and financed as of May 1st, 2023.

 TRACK RECORD OF BUILDING RELATIONSHIPS WITH TALENTED OPERATORS

 We have developed a strong track record of creating symbiotic relationships with family farmers, creating value and stability.
 These relationships allow us to better understand and react to our farmers' needs, and by doing so, establish a strategy that considers the mutual benefits, risks and long-term well-being of all parties (including farmer, Iroquois Valley, and our stockholder) from the outset, in addition to supporting our broader public benefit goals.